 Outcomes

-We considered five outcomes as part of this analysis: probable Alzheimer’s disease, possible Alzheimer’s disease, vascular dementia, other dementia, and a composite all-cause dementia outcome.
+We considered five outcomes as part of this analysis: probable Alzheimer’s disease, possible Alzheimer’s disease, vascular dementia, other dementias, and a composite all-cause dementia outcome.
 When two or more outcomes were coded in a participant’s clinical record, a decision tree was used to differentiate between them (Supplementary Figure 1).
 The diagnosis date of the outcome was determined by the first record of a relevant code.

 Covariates

-The analysis was adjusted for a range of baseline covariates including sex, grouped year of entry into the cohort (<=2000, 2001-2005, 2006-2010, >2010), Charlson co-morbidity index, Index of Multiple Deprivation (IMD), consultation rate, alcohol (current, former, never), smoking (current, former, never), BMI, baseline total cholesterol, and history of cardiovascular disease, coronary bypass surgery, coronary artery disease, peripheral arterial disease, hypertension, chronic kidney disease, and Type 1 and Type 2 diabetes.
-All covariates were determined at index and definitions for each can be found in Supplementary Table 2.
+The analysis was adjusted for a range of baseline covariates including sex, grouped year of entry into the cohort (<=2000, 2001-2005, 2006-2010, >2010), Charlson co-morbidity index, Index of Multiple Deprivation (IMD), consultation rate, alcohol use (current, former, never), smoking (current, former, never), BMI, baseline total cholesterol, and history of cardiovascular disease, coronary bypass surgery, coronary artery disease, peripheral arterial disease, hypertension, chronic kidney disease, and Type 1 and Type 2 diabetes.
+These variables were selected as potential confounders between dementia outcomes and use of a LRA.
+All covariates were determined at the index date and definitions for each can be found in Supplementary Table 1.

 Analysis plan

-All analyses were performed in STATA 15.
+All analyses were performed in STATA (V16, StataCorp LLC, College Station, TX).
 Cox proportional hazard models with a time-varying treatment indicator were used to estimate the hazard ratio and corresponding 95% confidence intervals, allowing for potential clustering of outcomes by practice.
-Participant’s age was used as the time axis for all models.(19–21) To observe the effect of adjusting for additional covariates, we compared models adjusted for age only and age and sex to the fully adjusted model.
+Participant’s age was used as the time axis for all models.(19–21) To observe the effect of adjusting for additional covariates, we compared models adjusted for age only and age and sex with the fully adjusted model.
 Additional analyses stratified by outcome and drug class were also performed.

 In the case of missing data, we used multiple imputation by chained equations (MICE) in STATA to create 20 imputed datasets.(22) All covariates included in the analytic model were also included in the imputation model.(23) The full imputation model is available for inspection (See Data/Code availability section).